Comparison of Algorithms for Baseline Correction of LIBS Spectra for Quantifying Total Carbon in Brazilian Soils: Discussions

-The baseline correction through the traditional method achieves a good result when the peak in question is relatively isolated from other peaks, with free lateral regions, so that a straight line connecting them can be constructed.
-In the case of the peak of carbon 193.04 nm, this one is interfered with by aluminum, even so, the method was able to satisfactorily solve these peaks by bilorentzian deconvolution, calculate the area of the peak of the carbon and construct multivariate model with this value .
-However, such a method is only useful in relatively unpopulated regions of emission lines, which is not so common to be found in LIBS spectra.
-And this completely restricts application of the traditional method.
+The traditional baseline correction method proves effective when dealing with isolated peaks that have clear lateral regions, allowing for the construction of a straight line for correction.
+However, when it comes to the carbon peak at 193.04~nm, interference from aluminum complicates the correction process.
+Nevertheless, the method successfully resolves these interferences through bilorentzian deconvolution, enabling the calculation of the carbon peak area and the construction of a multivariate model using this value.
+Unfortunately, this method is only applicable to sparsely populated regions of emission lines, which is uncommon in LIBS spectra.
+Consequently, the traditional method's utility is greatly restricted in such cases.

-The use of the smoothing filters was of fundamental importance in the definition of the peak shapes of the different chemical species and in the noise removal, which generates greater precision in the quantification of total carbon of the samples.
-In particular, the SGF was able to satisfactorily model the spectra for all methods.
-The principle of this filter is to find a polynomial function of degree $n$ that fits the spectrum and its different spectral regions, be they the most complex as found between 230 and 265 nm.
-The black spectrum of Figure~\ref{fig:FP} represents the combination of PF-SGF, in which the power of correction of this technique can be verified.
-In the problematic region cited, the baseline found was fairly smooth, as can be seen in Figure~\ref{fig:baseline}.
+The application of smoothing filters played a crucial role in shaping the peaks of different chemical species and removing noise, resulting in improved accuracy in total carbon quantification.
+Among the filters, the Savitzky-Golay Filter (SGF) proved particularly effective in modeling the spectra for all methods.
+This filter works by fitting a polynomial function of degree $n$ to the spectrum and its various spectral regions, even in complex regions such as between 230 and 265 nm.
+The black spectrum shown in Figure~\ref{fig:FP} represents the PF-SGF combination, demonstrating the powerful corrective capabilities of this technique.
+In the problematic region mentioned, a smooth baseline was successfully achieved, as shown in Figure~\ref{fig:baseline}.